nitad54448/yappari-5-1/README.md

 __Developer commands__

 Can be used for manual control of program, useful mostly for testing.
 Some commands are not available elsewhere.
-Some commands might be useful for users but I do not want to make too many options on the menu.
 For instance, the following commands might be useful : to make a Savitzky-Golay smooth to the active datasets :

     smooth_active